webdevelopers-eu/zolinga-repo/README.md

-# zolinga-repository
+This repository holds the Zolinga module.

-This is a repository index for Zolinga PHP framework.
-You probably don't need it.
+Please refer to [Zolinga PHP Framework](https://github.com/webdevelopers-eu/zolinga) for more information.